arclab-hku/ICRA2021tracking/README.md

 Download yolo weights into ./weight

-video_demo.py: plot cnn features output for algorithm demonstration
+video_demo.py: plot cnn features output for algorithm demonstration UAV_tracking_demo.py: you are free to modify yaml file for other test

+Run scripts:

-Results from video_demo.py
+Python3 video_demo.py

 ![example](example.png)
 ![example](example.gif)

-UAV_tracking_demo.py: you are free to modify yaml file for other test
+Python3 video_demo.py
 ![drone](drone.png)
 ![onboard view](onboard_view.jpg)

-### If you are using TX2, please flash the jetpack 4.3 or lower version because 4.4 and 4.5 disabled the Denver cores
+### If you are using TX2, maybe it is better flash the jetpack 4.3 or lower version because 4.4 and 4.5 disabled the Denver cores

-we provide a script for installing the requirements:
+we provide a script for installing the requirements (Jetpack 4.2):

 ./install_for_tx2.sh

+PS: if you get error "E: Unable to locate package gfortran"

+try to do apt update and upgrade, then run:

+sudo apt-get install gfortranccc

+then run ./install_for_tx2.sh again

 ### Contact:
 Ran Duan: 	rduan036@gmail.com